 Helpful charts, templates, and worksheets to keep any writer organized from creation through publication!
 Some are available for purchase, but most are free for anyone who wants to use them.
 More documents are added periodically, so please check back soon.
 Requests?
 Contact me at email@example.com.

 About The Author

-I offer these documents for free, but if you’ve found them useful and can give a small amount to support the author, donations are much appreciated!
+I offer most of these documents for free, but if you’ve found them useful and can give a small amount to support the author, donations are much appreciated!
 One or two dollars means more than you know.
 But don’t feel bad if you can’t spare the change right now; a kind comment or a note to let me know if the resources have helped you is always a wonderful thank you. 🙂

 Donations are accepted through PayPal, which means your transaction will always be safe and secure.
 You can use your existing PayPal account, your bank account, or any major credit card.
 You fill in the amount you’d like to give; simply type in desired donation in the field labeled “Item Price” and click “Update.”
 Please note: you do not have to do a separate donation for each document.
 If you’d like to download 10 documents and give $2 for each, you can make a one-time donation of $20.